Rajapanreturns/StayOnTrail/README.md

 ### Task View

 The task view allows users to create, edit, organize, and manage their tasks.
-Tasks can be categorized, prioritized, and filtered based on the user’s needs.
+Tasks can be categorized, prioritized, repeated, and linked with prerequisites depending on the user’s needs.

 ### Calendar View